Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 let them explore it with their hands

-Doing this 2–3 times before the session helps your baby:
+Doing this 2–3 times before your session helps your baby:

 get used to the texture